Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability: Dissipativity-Based Solution

+Combining the above theoretical results, we provide the following algorithm that summarizes the proposed hierarchical spreading network control solution, i.e., the complete spreading network design process that addresses the considered Problem \ref{Prob:MainProblem} in this paper.
+The accompanying theorem summarizes the overall outcome.

-\begin{theorem} Given the node recovery rate information, intra-group interconnections and nominal inter-group interconnections, we can enforce the spreading network $\Sigma$ to be be $\mathfrak{X}$-dissipative by designing the interconnection matrix $bar{M}$ following the process outlined in Alg. \ref{Alg:NetworkDesign}. \end{theorem}
+\begin{theorem} Given the node recovery rate information, intra-group interactions, and nominal inter-group interactions, addressing Prob. \ref{Prob:MainProblem}, we can enforce the spreading network $\Sigma$ shown in Fig. \ref{Fig:SpreadingNetwork} to be stable, optimally $\mathfrak{X}$-dissipative (where $\mathfrak{X} \triangleq [\mathfrak{X}^{lm}]_{l,m\in\N_2}$), and scalable mesh stable, by designing the interconnection matrix $\tilde{M}$ following the design process outlined in Alg. \ref{Alg:NetworkDesign}. \end{theorem}